What is happening today in your personal relationships?

 The third step is to validate and feel the vulnerability which lies underneath our protections.

-It is exciting for us to see the level of healing which is possible today through the latest research and understandings of modern day science mixed with the wisdom of mindfulness meditations and how we can literally rewire our brains through love and connection!
-What a joy… What a freedom!
+It is exciting for us to see the level of healing which is possible today through the latest research and understandings of modern day science mixed with the wisdom of mindfulness meditations and how we can literally rewire our brains though love and connection!
+What a joy….what a freedom!